STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar2c/sm_2c_intro_to_stat.md

 Below, we demonstrate the Central Limit Theorem by generating random samples from the chi-square distribution and show that the sample means are normally distributed.

 A sample is defined as a collection of random values generated from a distribution.
 For example, we can generate 100 samples of size n = 5 from the chi-square distribution.
-This would essentially be the same as sampling 500 independently and identically distributed values and separating them into 100 groups.
+This would essentially be the same as sampling 500 independently and identically distributed values and sorting them into 100 groups.
 Sample means are the average values corresponding to each sample of size n = 5.
 In this case, we would have 100 sample means.

 The Central Limit Theorem states that these 100 sample means would follow a normal distribution regardless of the underlying distribution from which the original random values were sampled.